 How much does it cost?

-Guided Tours and Self-Guided Visits are $70 per class of 10–30 students.
-The cost for groups with fewer than 10 students is $50.
-Title 1 Schools (with appropriate documentation) are eligible for free self-guided visits.
+Guided Tours and Self-Guided Visits are $90 per class of 10–30 students.
+The cost for groups with fewer than 10 students is $70.

 All schools will receive an invoice for the number of students booked a month before the tour date.
 Please note payment is due two weeks in advance if possible.
 Otherwise, you will need to contact the museum to coordinate an alternative payment plan at 408.291.5393.
 Transportation to the Museum for the program is not included.
 (See below for free transportation information.)